Are you looking into how lawyers can work from home?

 If you are working from somewhere hot like Mexico, you can fry your computer.
 Just because you want to work in the heat, doesn’t mean your computer wants to.

 I don’t have the kind of freedom where I can do whatever I want, I still must manage my law firm.
-The clients of our law firm don’t care where I am traveling, they want to get a resolve to their legal issues.
+The clients of our law firm don’t care where I am travelling, they want to get a resolution to their legal issues.

 Author: Alistair Vigier